 The Stoney Jacket delivers in a lot of areas, but it’s not perfect.
 If you want a similar-but-different model with unique traits, these are all worth a look:

 - Hemispheres – If you’re looking for a similarly expensive jacket to the Stoney, the Hemispheres from Outdoor Research is a good way to go.
 This model gives you a lot of great features for the elevated price, including a breathable Gore-Tex fabric that stretches quite well, and a tough, helmet-compatible hood.

 - Arc’teryx Sabre AR – This is another premium jacket with premium features.
-The Sabre AR is one of the best-constructed options on the market.
+The Sabre AR (review) is one of the best-constructed options on the market.
 That, mixed with the breathability and weather protection, makes it an excellent freeride option.
 It has many solid features that both further the functionality and keep you protected in all conditions.

-- Skyward II – Another good choice from Outdoor Research, the Skyward II is a reliable, well-rounded hardshell perfect for those who want extra protection for their travels.
+- Skyward II – Another good choice from Outdoor Research, the Skyward II (review) is a reliable, well-rounded hardshell perfect for those who want extra protection for their travels.
 While this isn’t the best in terms of flexibility, I’m a big fan of the 3-layer design.
 It’s also incredibly waterproof and comes in at a lower price point than other premium items.

 How much does this jacket weigh?

 The medium comes in at one pound, 11.2 ounces.
 The larger and smaller sizes will be right around that weight?

 Can this hood fit a helmet?

 Yes.
 The Stoney’s hood has enough space to fit a helmet inside comfortably.